Get an Instant Mood Boost

 Although you may never plow through all your daily chores and errands, completing any single task can give you a big lift.
 "Getting things done makes you feel like a winner," says Debby S. Bitticks, coauthor of Time Efficiency Makeover.
 Start small, and let the momentum from accomplishing a little thing motivate you to tackle a big one.
 You can start and finish these 37 satisfying tasks in a mere 5, 15, or 30 minutes.
 Do just one whenever you can spare or make the time, and watch how it helps you get the ball rolling.

 When you have 5 minutes...

 * Book that doctor's appointment you've been putting off forever.

-* Write something down that you've already completed -- just so you can cross
+* Write something down that you've already completed -- just so you can cross it out.

 * Buff your nails.

 * Tear up all those crumpled receipts in your wallet.

 * Do the Pilates 100: Lie on your back, raise your legs until they're 45 degrees from the floor, then raise your head and neck to the same angle.
 While holding this position, keep your arms straight at your sides, palms down, and pump your arms up and down 100 times (inhale for five arm pumps and exhale for five arm pumps).

 * Eat an apple (one fruit serving for today -- check!).

 * Put an extra roll of toilet paper in the bathroom and another roll of paper towels in your kitchen.